Identification and Reproduction

-- Polyp buds will develop frustule buds that are apple to travel short distances and form a new polyp.
+- Polyp buds will develop frustule buds that are able to travel short distances and form a new polyp.

 - Polyps can also be distributed passively via aquatic plants, aquatic animals and transfer from birds.
 Polyps can become dormant in winter and when conditions warm they can re-establish into active polyps.

 - Medusa buds detach from mature medusa stage adults and will eventually form free-living adult medusas.
-They will reproduce sexually in this tage from fertilizd eggs.
+They will reproduce sexually in this stage from fertilizd eggs.

 - Sexual reproduction is very rare, often populations in a region are all male or all female.